Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Introduction

+Screen time and mental/physical problems associated with smartphone use are increasing worldwide \citep{olson2022smartphone,busch2021antecedents,rozgonjuk2018association}.
+Studies found that some mobile applications (\textbf{apps}) predominantly occupy users' screen time, i.e., lifestyle, social networking \citep{noe2019identifying} and instant message apps \citep{ding2016beyond}.
+Furthermore, No\"e et al. found some features of Snapchat that make users prolong their usage, for example, making friends compete against each other for the top position (competition) and incentivising users not to break their ``Snapstreaks'' with close friends (reward) \citep{noe2019identifying}.
+It seems legitimate to consider Snapchat's success in light of its integration of these persuasion strategies.

+The majority of studies on applying persuasive technology are in health, wellness, and education domains\citep{devincenzi2017persuasive,orji2018persuasive}; recently, scholars have paid growing attention to its adverse effects regarding volunteerism, privacy, transparency, and users' awareness \citep{nystrom2020persuasive}.
+However, the relationship between persuasive designs and problematic smartphone use (\textbf{PSU}) is less studied.
+This study makes two main contributions. \\ (1) Our findings extend existing knowledge on how the influence of persuasive design features is perceived by users. \\ (2) We identify potential relationships between persuasive designs and problematic smartphone use behaviours, and links to addiction-like behaviours.

+Our study makes empirical contributions of relevance for researchers and designers in Human-Computer Interaction, as well as psychologists, by providing qualitative insights into the longitudinal effects of persuasive designs on technology users.
+This study is among the first to use a mixed-methods approach to investigate the relationship between problematic smartphone use and the design features of smartphones in China, one of the most problematic smartphone use countries \citep{busch2021antecedents,olson2022smartphone}.
+This is timely in an era in which many cutting-edge technologies are applied to exert influence on users across the world.

 The remainder of this paper is organised as follows.
-First, the definitions, applications and ethical concerns of Persuasive Technology and studies about smartphone addiction are examined.
-Second, the study methods and data analysis software are described in detail.
-Third, study results and discussions are presented.
-Finally, conclusion and future work are discussed.
+In section 2, the definitions, applications and ethical concerns of persuasive technology and studies about PSU are examined; subsequently, research questions are formulated.
+In section 3, the study methods and data analysis process are described in detail.
+We then present our results in section 4 and discuss the results in section 5.
+In section 6, we present our conclusions.